alfonsof/webserver/README.md

 Notes
 -----

+- Create the jar file:

+  You can create it in 2 ways:

-- Creating the jar file in "target" with maven and goals "package" (mvn package) (Eclipse Run: Websever-package):
+  - with maven and goals "package" (mvn package) (Eclipse Run: Websever-package):
     - webserver.jar: 				JAR including dependencies

-- Creating the jar file with Eclipse in WebServer root:
+  - with Eclipse in WebServer root:
     - File/Export
     - Runnable JAR file
     - Extract required libraries into generated JAR
     - webserver.jar generated

+- Run the Web Server "webserver.jar":

-- You can run the Web Server "webserver.jar" in 2 ways:
+  You can run it in 2 ways:

   - Using default configuration on logging (only error messages to console).